 APCo sets forth one legacy wind PPA that it includes as a compliance resource as part of its 2023 RPS Plan.
 The Beech Ridge Wind Farm PPA ("Beech Ridge") was executed in 2010 with a West Virginia wind farm.
-The Company states that the Commission did not approve the Company's inclusion of Beech Ridge as part of the Company's previous voluntary RPS compliance portfolio.
-The Company requests that the Commission approve inclusion of Beech Ridge in its RPS compliance portfolio and allow recovery of the costs of the RECs and capacity produced by Recs Bidge.
+The Company's previous voluntary RPS compliance portfolio.
+The Company requests that the Commission approve inclusion of Beech Ridge in its RPS compliance portfolio and allow recovery of the costs of the RECs and capacity produced by Beech Ridge.